Geowil/LMPGames_ClassChanger/README.md

 LMP.ClassChanger Enable/Disable ExistingClassBypass
 ```

 Allows you to enable or disable the Existing Class Requirements Bypass feature from in-game.
-See the Plugin Settings section for more information.\
+See the Plugin Settings section for more information.<br/><br/><br/>
-\